-You should report any side effects you notice while getting chemo to your medical team so that they can be treated promptly.
-In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent side effects from getting worse.
+Be sure to talk with your cancer care team about what to expect in terms of side effects.
+While you are getting chemo, report any side effects to your medical team so that they can be treated promptly.
+In some cases, the doses of chemo may need to be reduced or treatment may need to be delayed or stopped to prevent side effects from getting worse.

 To learn more, see the Chemotherapy section of our website.

 Last Revised: 05/20/2016